vavalverde/vavalverde.github.io/essays/ai.md

   4. Essays:

      On my list things I want to do I would say writing an essay is at the bottom of the list.
 I spend all day at work replying to emails in precise and condenced information.
 So to switch to a lighthearted but still professional format is quite dreadful.
-Luckily ChatGPT always has a couple ideas up its sleeve.
+Luckily ChatGPT always has a couple ideas for example it recommends to write about cooking in reference to design patterns.
 I also rely on it to come up with headers because my mind is just not creative enough after a long day.
 I will say that this entire essay I have made it a point to not use AI for a single thing!

   5. Final Project: